thaalesalves/amaranthtrpg/campaigns/alliance_war/aldmeri_dominion.md

 - Hazak

 #### Story
-The PCs will be at an inn that was reserved for the Dominion officials that would arrive in the fleet, a couple of days after the wreck.
-Razum-dar, a high raking Thalmor official, will approach them and tell them about their current duties.
+The PCs will be at an inn that was reserved for the Dominion officials that would arrive in the fleet, a couple of days after the wreck. **Razum-dar**, a high raking **Thalmor** official, will approach them and tell them about their current duties.
 The Thalmor has received reports about troubles in the island that started after the storm hit.
 He hands the reports to the party and explains to them what it is about.

 There are two report files in the folder he has handed the party, specifying that some moon sugar plantations are having trouble with mysterious infestations that began after the storm that wrecked their ship, and they are to investigate what is happening at these farms.
 These events might or might not be related to the storm, but they need to be investigated nonetheless.